EvolOsEIP/mobileApp/mobile_app/BTP.md

 - **Objective:** Ensure the assistant shows contextual help at appropriate times.
 - **Preconditions:**
 - **Test Steps:**
-1. Access a page for the first time.
+1. Access to the first course on the roadmap.
-2. Observe the assistant’s explanation popup.
+2. Observe the assistant’s explanation popup and click on the dialog box to get to the next assistant's dialog.
 - **Expected Outcome:**
-  - Assistant shows guidance for new features/pages.
+  - Assistant shows guidance at the begining of the course.
+  - dialogs are skipped when clicking on the dialog box

 ---